zll17/Neural_Topic_Models/README.md

 #### Description
 **VAE + Gaussian Softmax**

 The architecture of the model is a simple VAE, which takes the BOW of a document as its input.
 After sampling the latent vector **z** from the variational distribution *Q(z|x)*, the model will normalize **z** through a softmax layer, which will be taken as the topic distribution $ \theta $ in the following steps.
-Emperically, I found that adding a fully-connected layer before the softmax layer would largely improve the model's performance, therefore, an optional argument **use_fc1** is provided to indicate whether to adopt the affine layer or not.
 The configuration of the encoder and decoder could also be customized by yourself, depending on your application.

  *Explaination for some arguments:*